7 Ayurvedic Smoothie Recipes by Body Type

 5. Green Ginger Energiser

-A light, pungent blend designed to cut through Kapha heaviness.
+A light, pungent blend that cuts through Kapha heaviness.

 Ingredients: